RandomSanityProject/RandomSanityProject.github.io/index.md

 # Random Sanity Project

+**As of July 2020, this project is no longer being maintained.**

-The Random Sanity Project is a free, open source service that helps secure the Internet by sanity-checking sources of randomness.
+The Random Sanity Project was a free, open source service that helps secure the Internet by sanity-checking sources of randomness.
 If you are a CTO or system administrator responsible for a security-critical web server or application running on the